 What is Employee Training & Development

-Why do you need high-impact employee training and development?
+Why you need high-impact employee training and development.

-Good training and development programs help you keep the right people and grow profit.
+Good training and development programs help you retain the right people and grow profits.
 As the battle for top talent becomes more competitive, employee training and development programs are more important than ever.
-Hiring top talent takes time and money, and how you engage and develop that talent impacts retention and business growth.
+Hiring top talent takes time and money, and how you engage and develop that talent from the time they are first onboarded impacts retention and business growth.
 For example, Great Place to Work® found that employee development, more than any other area, was identified by the 2014 100 Best Companies as a top area of focus.